-People who have suffered a concussion (mild traumatic brain injury) due to a car accident usually encounter a couple of problems:
+People who have suffered a concussion (mild traumatic brain injury) due to a car accident usually encounter a few problems:

 - Even if they were diagnosed with a concussion after a crash, they may not have health insurance.
 This could prevent them from receiving the assessment and treatment they need for their head injury.

 - Their concussion may be overlooked due to more serious injuries like a leg fracture or open wound.
 Delayed concussion symptoms can also appear hours or days after a brain injury occurs.

 To bring awareness about traumatic brain injuries (TBIs) and to offer options for assessing and treating these conditions.